 governments tional organis Central banks, central Banks overnments, interna- onal organisations and development banks Banks

 in EUR m OECD Non- OECD OECD Non- OECD

-Exposures to central governments or central banks 287 687 - -
+Exposures to central governments or central banks 413 635

-Exposures to regional governments or local authorities 45 -
+Exposures to regional governments or local authorities 28 -

-Exposures to public sector entities 5 6
+Exposures to public sector entities 9 8

-Exposures to multilateral development banks 18 -
+Exposures to multilateral development banks 18

 Exposures to international organisations

-Exposures to institutions 48
+Exposures to institutions 65

-Exposures to corporates 0 81
+Exposures to corporates 49

-Exposures to institutions and corporates with a short-term credit assessment 152 12
+Exposures to institutions and corporates with a short-term credit assessment - - 80 7 -

-Exposures in the form of units or shares in collective investment undertakings ("CIUs") 18
+Exposures in the form of units or shares in collective investment undertakings ("CIUs") - 14

+Total 2017 469 635 153 57 14

 Total 2016 355 687 206 94 18

-Total 2015 135 673 240 107 67

-Exposures to counterparties and issuers, by residual maturity in EUR m < 1 year 1-5 years > 5 years Exposures to central governments or central banks 928 46 - Exposures to regional governments or local authorities 15 30 - Exposures to public sector entities 7 4 - Exposures to multilateral development banks - 18 - Exposures to international organisations - - - Exposures to institutions 46 1 1 Exposures to corporates 81 0 - Exposures to institutions and corporates with a short-term credit assessment 164 = - Exposures in the form of units or shares in collective investment undertakings ("CIUs") 9 9 - Total 2016 1,251 109 1 Total 2015 1,121 92 8
+Exposures to counterparties and issuers, by residual maturity in EUR m < 1 year 1-5 years > 5 years Exposures to central governments or central banks 1,000 49 0 Exposures to regional governments or local authorities 16 12 = Exposures to public sector entities 4 13 = Exposures to multilateral development banks - 18 - Exposures to international organisations - - - Exposures to institutions 62 2 0 Exposures to corporates 49 - - Exposures to institutions and corporates with a short-term credit assessment 87 - = Exposures in the form of units or shares in collective investment undertakings ("CIUs") 7 7 = Total 2017 1,225 102 0 Total 2016 1,251 109 1

 For counterparty risk, the same definitions for "past due" and "non-performing" apply in principle as for customer credit risk.
-Due to the careful selection of the counterparties, none of exposures listed was past due nor showed any signs of impairment as of 31 December 2016.
-Accordingly, no provisions were made for these exposures during the 2016 financial year.
+Due to the careful selection of the counterparties, none of exposures listed was past due nor showed any signs of impairment as of 31 December 2017.
+Accordingly, no provisions were made for these exposures during the 2017 financial year.

 The exposure towards counterparties and issuers is managed on the basis of a limit system, as is the case for customer credit risk.
 ProCredit banks conclude transactions only with counterparties that have previously been carefully analysed and for which a limit has been approved.
 The total limit towards a non-OECD bank or banking group may not exceed 10% of the ProCredit bank's regulatory capital without prior additional approval from Group ALCO or the Group Risk Management Committee.
-For an OECD bank, the threshold is 25%.
+For an OECD bank, the threshold is 25 %.
 The typical maximum maturity of our term deposits is three months; longer maturities must be approved by Group ALCO or the Group Risk Management Committee.
 Approval is likewise required before any investments in securities, except for central bank papers in the currency of the respective country with a remaining maturity of up to three months.
+Exposures to shadow banks are limited to 20% of total group capital, which is stricter than the regulatory limit of 25%.